MasterClass Review: Is It Worth It? [50+ Courses Watched]

 3. Steve Martin Teaches Comedy (8/10)

-Steve Martin, one of the most popular American comedians, shares more than 50 years’ worth of insight and wisdom into performing comedy in drive-in movies, clubs, stadiums, and blockbuster movies.
-He breaks down successful film scripts, how to find your voice, morality, profanity, and growing as a performer.
-I don’t think I like a single Steve Martin movie, and I still loved this course.
+Steve, one of the most popular American comedians, shares more than 50 years’ worth of insight and wisdom into performing comedy in drive-in movies, clubs, stadiums, and blockbuster movies.
+He breaks down successful film scripts, how to find your voice, morality, profanity, writing, and growing as a performer.
+I don’t think I like a single one of his movies, and I still loved this course.

 4. Margaret Atwood Teaches Creative Writing (8/10)